 Wearing light, brightly colored and/or reflective clothing helps others see you.

 At night, especially!
 Tired and drunk drivers. omg.
 And when it’s raining or foggy!
 Don’t even.
-But also in the daytime, think about a light on the front and rear of the bicycle with red rear reflectors.
+But also in the daytime, think about a white headlight on the front and a red taillight on rear of the bicycle with red rear reflectors.
 In some places, this is the law.

 Rodada #mitrasride a #estadiobbva con luces colores de la bandera mexicana #iamspecialized #specialized #estadio #estadiobancomer #diadelindependencia #cycling #ciclismourbano #ciclismo #biking #bikes #bikevideo #bikelife #bikers #bikeride #rodando #urbancycling #callesparatodos #ride #bici #bicicleta #losrayados #rayados #monterreyrayados

 In NYC, you even have to have a bell and use it.
 No matter where you are, shout out “passing” when you’re going to pass others.